Bitcrusher32/legacy-ios-toolchain-wsl/README.md

 # Legacy iOS ARMv7 Toolchain Appliance for WSL Ubuntu 24.04

+A modern repavement of the legacy theros toolchain from a google code archive.
+Adapted to run in a WSL Ubuntu 24.04LTS environment.

 Patched build scripts, Theos integration helpers, Mach-O stub generation, validation examples, WSL appliance documentation, and public/private preservation workflows for rebuilding and validating a legacy iOS ARMv7 toolchain from WSL Ubuntu 24.04.

 This project began as a recovery effort for an iPhone 4s / iOS 6.1.3 tweak toolchain.
 The current scope is broader: